IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/card.md

 title: Card Component
 _description: Present users with dashboards and engaging text, images, icons or buttons as an entry point for detailed information with Ignite UI for Web Card component.
 _keywords: $ProductName$, UI controls, Web widgets, web widgets, UI widgets, Native Web Components Suite, Native Web Controls, Native Web Components Library, Web Card component, Web Card controls
-mentionedTypes: ['Card']
+mentionedTypes: ['Card', 'CardActions', 'CardContent', 'CardHeader', 'CardMedia', 'Avatar', 'Button', 'Icon', 'IconButton', 'Ripple']
 ---

 # Card

-The $ProductName$ `Card` displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
+The $ProductName$ Card displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
 Cards can be used to create a multimedia dashboard.

 ## Card Example